 The place where heaven and earth are united

-As a priest, I bear the awesome burden of offering the Holy Oblation before the Throne of God, on behalf of all the people who’s names are submitted to the monastery, and who are Orthodox.
+As a priest, I bear the awesome burden of offering the Holy Oblation before the Throne of God, on behalf of all the people whose names are submitted to the monastery, and who are Orthodox.
 I offer for my spiritual children, and even for the whole world.
 I commemorate my own beloved parents, Albert and Dolores, who both converted to the Orthodox Faith while in their mid seventies, and who both lived many years in Orthodoxy before reposing in the Lord.

 I remember my best friend in college, Russell, who, like myself, converted from Lutheranism to Orthodoxy, and died at the age of 56, in the pastoral care of my friend Archpriest Nicholas Letten.
 I offer the Holy Oblation for the people who regularly attend the Sunday and Holy Day Liturgies, here in our monastery’s temple.
 I offer, like all priests, the Holy Oblation for our nation, our civil authorities, and our armed forces.
 I offer the Eucharistic sacrifice for our Holy Patriarch Kirill, our Metropolitan Hilarion, for Archbishop Kyrill of San Francisco, and my Bishop Theodosy of Seattle.
 I offer the Oblation for all those who have no one to pray for them, and for those who have died, but are forgotten.
 I offer the Holy Sacrifice for all the clergy of the Seattle area, and for my brother priests of the diocese.
 I offer the Holy Sacrifice for myself.